 Enabling Global Pause Flow Control on ESXi hosts (Direct Connect Only)

 Follow the Enabling Global Pause Flow Control section in VMware's KB.

 Please open a case with Pure Support to enable Global Pause on the array.
-The default on the array is DSCP based PFC and it requires action by support to enable Global Pause.
+The default on the array is DSCP based PFC and action is required by support to enable Global Pause.

 Creation of vSwitches, Port Groups, and vmkernel Ports

 Once you have enabled the appropriate configuration on your physical RDMA NICs (if applicable), the next step is to configure the vSwitches, port groups, and vmkernel ports on the ESXi hosts.
 If you have set up iSCSI previously you will notice that it is a very similar setup and configuration process.

 The below configuration is only one option (using standard vSwitches).
 If you would like to use a vSphere Distributed Switches (vDS) then that is also an acceptable configuration option as well.